 History: Renum. from HSS 61.02 (7) to (20) under s.
 13.93 (2m) (b) 1., Stats., Register, August, 1996, No. 488, eff.
 9-1-96; correction in (3) made under s.
 13.93 (2m) (b) 7., Stats., Register, October, 1999, No. 526; r.
-(1), Register, July, 2000, No. 535; eff.
-8-1-00; CR 20-068: am.
-(11) Register December 2021 No. 792, eff.
-1-1-22.
+(1), Register, July, 2000, No. 535, eff.
+8-1-00.

 DHS 61.022 Disability related definitions.
-(2) "Autism" means a severe disorder of communication and behavior manifested during the early stages of life.
-The autistic child appears to suffer primarily from a pervasive impairment of cognitive or perceptual functioning, or both, the consequences of which may be manifested by limited ability to understand, communicate, learn, and participate in social relationships.

-(3) "Cerebral palsy" means a term applied to a group of permanently disabling symptoms resulting from damage to the developing brain that may occur before, during, or after birth; and that results in loss or impairment of control over voluntary muscles.

-(5) "Developmental disability" has the meaning given in s.
-51.01 (5) (a), Stats.

-(7) "Epilepsy" means a disorder of the brain characterized by a recurring excessive neuronal discharge, manifested by transient episodes of motor, sensory, or psychic dysfunction, with or without unconsciousness or convulsive movements.
-The seizure is associated with marked changes in recorded electrical brain activity.

-(7m) "Intellectual disability" means subaverage general intellectual functioning that originates during the developmental period and is associated with impairment in adaptive behavior.

-(8) "Mental illness" means mental disease to such extent that a person so afflicted requires care and treatment for his or her own welfare, or the welfare of others, or of the community.

-(a) Mental illness, for purposes of involuntary commitment, means a substantial disorder of thought, mood, perception, orientation, or memory which grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life, but does not include alcoholism.

-(10) "Neurologic conditions" means disease states which require treatment similar to that required for intellectual disabilities.

-(11) "Psychotherapy" means psychotherapy as defined in s.
+- (2) "Autism" means a severe disorder of communication and behavior manifested during the early stages of life.
+The autistic child appears to suffer primarily from a pervasive impairment of cognitive or perceptual functioning, or both, the consequences of which may be manifested by limited ability to understand, communicate, learn, and participate in social relationships. - (3) "Cerebral palsy" means a term applied to a group of permanently disabling symptoms resulting from damage to the developing brain that may occur before, during, or after birth; and that results in loss or impairment of control over voluntary muscles - (5) "Developmental disability" means a disability attributable to intellectual disability, cerebral palsy, epilepsy, autism or another neurologic condition closely related to intellectual disability or requiring treatment similar to that required for intellectual disability, which has continued or can be expected to continue indefinitely and constitutes a substantial handicap to the afflicted individual.
+Developmental disability does not include senility, which is primarily caused by the process of aging or the infirmities of aging. - (7) "Epilepsy" means a disorder of the brain characterized by a recurring excessive neuronal discharge, manifested by transient episodes of motor, sensory, or psychic dysfunction, with or without unconsciousness or convulsive movements.
+The seizure is associated with marked changes in recorded electrical brain activity. - (7m) "Intellectual disability" means subaverage general intellectual functioning that originates during the developmental period and is associated with impairment in adaptive behavior. - (8) "Mental illness" means mental disease to such extent that a person so afflicted requires care and treatment for his or her own welfare, or the welfare of others, or of the community. - (a) Mental illness, for purposes of involuntary commitment, means a substantial disorder of thought, mood, perception, orientation, or memory which grossly impairs judgment, behavior, capacity to recognize reality, or ability to meet the ordinary demands of life, but does not include alcoholism. - (10) "Neurologic conditions" means disease states which require treatment similar to that required for intellectual disabilities. - (11) "Psychotherapy" means psychotherapy as defined in s.
 DHS 101.03.